 Phil Holloway joined the practice in 1977 followed by John Maclachlan in 1978 when Ross Beal left on his OE.
 A band of 9-10 vets worked together through the late 1970’s.

 Nick Twyford joined the practice as our second dedicated companion animal vet.

 In the ensuing years

 The practice has expanded to Waiuku, Te Kauwhata, Taupiri, Kopu, Beachlands with the most recent acquisition being Paeroa Vets.
-A series of new clinics have been built to provide our customers with an expanding range of services from ultrasound pregnancy testing to cancer chemotherapy.
+New clinics have started at Karaka and Waitakaruru to provide our customers with an expanding range of services.

-The veterinary team has grown to 40, with 23 doing focused on farm and equine work plus 17 caring for companion animals.
-The vets are supported by 75 nurses, technicians, receptionists and administration staff, many working part time and total 100 full time equivalent positions.
+The veterinary team has grown to 46, with 25 doing focused on farm and equine work plus 21 caring for companion animals.
+The vets are supported by 80 nurses, technicians, receptionists and administration staff, many working part-time and total 100 full-time equivalent positions.

 Franklin Vets has a reputation throughout the veterinary profession for innovation and leadership, from being the first contract practice, to the leadership roles several of the current Directors hold within the profession today.

 The current Directors and team are committed to continuing to provide you with the high quality services and innovations established by the founders of the practice.